DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 “*Ident preserves CD collection while examine analyses presentations*”

 *Do it five times:*
-Decrypt it with the private keys in the mind: Identification, Preservation, Collection, Examination, Analysis, Presentation
+Decrypt it with the private keys in your mind: Identification, Preservation, Collection, Examination, Analysis, Presentation

 ---